TheSoulOfCorn/nerf_mipnerf_test/README.md

-# NERF IMPLEMENTATION for UCSD_CSE274_PROJ
+# NERF & MIPNERF IMPLEMENTATION for UCSD_CSE274_PROJ
+##### By Mohan Li, EMAIL: mol002@ucsd.edu

+## FOR MILESTONE
+This part is for the requirements of project milestone for CSE274.
+- For current results, I have finished most of the work w.r.t. nerf, achieved similar result.
+Please check:
+repo files for the implementation codes
+RESULTS FROM UCSD SCENES (AND FLOWER) part below for a rendered video of UCSD and flower scene
+COMPARISON BETWEEN ORIGINAL NERF AND NERF THIS REPO part below for a comparison result of training
+- For next step, I would like to:
+finish the rest mipnerf part in this repo.
+Please check the rest parts for the visual and comparison data of mipnerf, I have already finished them all but still working on the organization of codes for repo. begin to implement some interesting dynamic nerf projects, and to see if possible to combine the improved mipnerf with the dynamic scenes.
+There is no change in project directions.

+- others
+I'm sorry that the quality of results may not as ideal.
+This is mostly because I have to shrink down the training loops/ image size/ sample size for a quick result for debug / limited memory.
+If time allows I will update more visual pleasant results!

 #### before start
-> This is a nerf implementation based on torch/torchlightning, mostly only supporting real scene (LLFF and 360° data).
+> This is a nerf & mipnerf implementation based on torch/torchlightning, mostly only supporting real scene (LLFF and 360° data).
-> Hardware: WSL2 on Windows 11, RTX 3070
+> Hardware: WSL2 on Windows 11, RTX 3070.
+Memory consumption is less than 10 GB using my default setting.
+> **I'm still organizing the code for mipnerf, but nerf code and all results are all ready!**

-## RUNNING
+## RUNNING NERF
 #### create enviroment
 > run
 `conda env create -f environment.yml`